Syphon/syphon.github.io/index.markdown

 # Applications

 The list of Syphon enabled applications keeps growing.
-Here are is a sample of interoperable applications, inlcuding live performance, content creation, show control, visualizers, development, creative coding, live coding, patching environments, game engines, projection mapping, and capture tools.
+Here are is a sample of interoperable applications, inlcuding live performance, content creation, show control, visualizers, development, creative coding, live coding, patching environments, game engines, projection mapping, capture tools and broadcast playout.

 You can mix these tools and more to find unique solutions to your creative problems.